bombasticSlacks/Aspirant/Game/Example-Infrastructure.md

 ### Cart
-A way to move large ammounts of items and people around the countryside with ease.
+A way to move large amounts of items and people around the countryside with ease.
 A cart can be used to travel if:
 * At least 2 horses are hooked up to haul it (though more can be).
 * 2 people spend their day driving.
 * You are not taking it off a standard trail.

-The benefit of traveling with a cart is that it:
+The benefit of travelling with a cart is that it:
 * Holds 60 size worth of items with people counting as 10 size.
 * Any person not driving gets a [Downtime Activity](Activities#Downtime%20Activity) every [Travel Segment](Telling-The-Story#Travel%20Segment).
-* Moves at the same rate as traveling by horse.
+* Moves at the same rate as travelling by horse.

 A cart can further be upgraded:
 #### Coach